lunard/air4me_app/README.md

 This flutter app will be used to

 - collect air quality values notified via BLE by the sensor (M5StickC Plus + Air quality sensor)
-- send new data with the backend, when online
+- send new data to the backend, when online (data will be dispatched by the backend on the MQTT broker)
 - store data in the local MongoDB realm database, when offline.
 Sync the stored data when returns online.
 - navigate and visualize the data